jaypat04/TropicalLinks/README.md

 # Tropical Links

 This project is a part of my dissertation on computing tropical varieties.
-It includes the implementation of the algorithm for computing tropical links, which is based on methods discussed in [HR18], in Oscar as well as two experiments of possible optimisations of algorithms that compute
+It includes the implementation of the algorithm for computing tropical links, which is based on the methods discussed in [HR18], in Oscar.
+As well as two experiments of possible optimisations of algorithms that compute